 - 1. We have talked about a lot of things that Java can do.
 We now must consider one capability present in many OO languages that Java does not support: multiple inheritance. - 2.
-Sometimes, it is meaningful for a given class to have two (or more) direct base classes.
-A classic example of this is a system for maintaining information about students at a college or university, which might have the following structure:
+Sometimes, it makes sense for a single class to generalize two (or more) bases classes.
+We call such a situation multiple inheritance.